tiantiy/shwina.github.io/_posts/2014-11-05-profiling-parallel.md

 In high performance computing, performance is kind of a big deal.
-And first step in performance analysis and performance *improvement* is [profiling](http://en.wikipedia.org/wiki/Profiling_%28computer_programming%29).
+And the first step in performance analysis and performance *improvement* is [profiling](http://en.wikipedia.org/wiki/Profiling_%28computer_programming%29).